What are Kuflink’s wind down arrangements?

 5. Even with all this effort, Kuflink cannot guarantee that you will receive back what you originally invested.

-Kuflink will attempt to refinance some loans on the platform to other commercial lenders, in particular Development loans, which platform lenders would be unable to continue to fund.
+Kuflink would attempt to refinance some loans on the platform to other commercial lenders, in particular Development loans, which platform lenders would be unable to continue to fund.

 Would management of loans change in any way during the WDP?